-Recently named Associate Conductor of the Los Angeles Philharmonic, Chilean-Italian conductor Paolo Bortolameolli has a bustling concert schedule across the Americas, Asia and Europe.
-In addition to his title in Los Angeles, he is also Music Director of the Orquesta Sinfónica Nacional Esperanza Azteca (México) and Principal Guest Conductor of Filarmónica de Santiago (Chile).
+Currently Associate Conductor of the Los Angeles Philharmonic, Chilean-Italian conductor Paolo Bortolameolli has a bustling concert schedule across the Americas, Asia, and Europe.
+In addition to his post in Los Angeles, he is also Music Director of the Orquesta Sinfónica Nacional Esperanza Azteca (México) and Principal Guest Conductor of Filarmónica de Santiago (Chile).

-He is passionately committed to new music and audiences, having developed innovative projects such as the RiteNow, a celebration of the 100 Anniversary of Rite of Spring and also as the creator of 'PONLE PAUSA', a project that seeks to revolutionize the concept of music education through the implementation of short videos and concerts targeting social network users.
+Passionately committed to new music and audiences, Paolo has developed innovative projects such as “Ponle Pausa”, a project that seeks to rethink the concept of music education through the implementation of short videos and concerts targeting social network users.

-In 2018 he was invited as lecturer for a TED Talk in New York.
-His talk has already gathered more than 500,000 views on YouTube.
+In 2018 he was was a guest-lecturer for a TED Talk in New York.
+His talk has already gathered more than 700,000 views on YouTube.

 In 2020 he released his first book: RUBATO Procesos musicales y una playlist personal.